Set up the credit limit

 My DSO Manager includes a workflow to validate credit limits according to approbation levels.

-Then, use the risk report and alerts to manage credit risk and outstanding receivable compare to the credit limits of your customers accounts.
+Then, use the risk report and alerts to manage credit risk and outstanding receivables relative to the credit limits of your customers accounts.

-The software provides with all indicators required to assess the credit limit and the risk.
+The software provides all the indicators required to assess the credit limit and the risk.
 See more with the online demo.

 • Business expected: